-ON THIS PAGE: You will learn about the different ways doctors use to treat people with this type of cancer.
-To see other pages.
+ON THIS PAGE: You will learn about the different treatments doctors use for children with this type of cancer.
+Use the menu to see other pages.

 In many cases, a team of doctors works with a child and the family to provide care; this is called a multidisciplinary team.
-Pediatric cancer centers often have extra support services for children and their families, such as child life specialists, nutritionists, physical and occupational therapists, social workers, and counselors.
+Pediatric cancer centers often have extra support services for children and their families, such as child life specialists, dietitians, physical and occupational therapists, social workers, and counselors.
 Special activities and programs to help your child and family cope may also be available.

 Several types of therapies are used for retinoblastoma, and more than 90% of children can be cured.
 In addition to curing the retinoblastoma, an important goal of treatment is the preservation of vision.
 Many of these treatment approaches described below have become available as a result of clinical trials.
-The Children’s Oncology Group has recently developed treatment clinical trials that include retinoblastoma.
+The Children’s Oncology Group has recently developed treatment clinical trials about retinoblastoma.

 If enucleation is the best treatment to cure the cancer, there will be some visual loss.
 This may result in trouble with depth perception, but most children adapt well to these differences over time.
 Talk with your doctor about what to expect if enucleation is recommended and what support services are available to help adapt to this change.

-Radiation therapy is the use of high-energy x-rays or other particles to kill cancer cells.
+Radiation therapy is the use of high-energy x-rays or other particles to destroy cancer cells.
 A doctor who specializes in giving radiation therapy to treat cancer is called a radiation oncologist.
 The most common type of radiation treatment is called external-beam radiation therapy, which is radiation therapy given from a machine outside the body.
-Radioactive plaque therapy, also called internal radiation therapy or brachytherapy, is the delivery of radiation therapy directly to the eye with a disc containing radiation.
-A radiation therapy regimen (schedule) usually consists of a specific number of treatments given over a set period of time.
+Proton beam radiation therapy is a more precise way of delivering radiation therapy, which could decrease both the severity and frequency of short and long-term side effects.
+Only a few centers can offer this type of radiation therapy, so talk to your doctor about the availability.

 Cryosurgery, also called cryotherapy or cryoablation, uses liquid nitrogen to freeze and kill cells.
 More than one freezing may be needed.

-Chemotherapy is the use of drugs to kill cancer cells, usually by stopping the cancer cells’ ability to grow and divide and may be used to shrink an eye tumor.
+Chemotherapy is the use of drugs to destroy cancer cells, usually by ending the cancer cells’ ability to grow and divide and may be used to shrink an eye tumor.
 Chemotherapy is given by a pediatric oncologist or a medical oncologist, a doctor who specializes in treating cancer with medication.
-A chemotherapy regimen usually consists of a specific number of cycles given over a set period of time.
+A chemotherapy regimen, or schedule, usually consists of a specific number of cycles given over a set period of time.

 Chemotherapy often makes it possible to completely get rid of any remaining smaller tumors with the following focal (localized) measures, outlined above:

-- Thermotherapy or photocoagulation (laser therapy)
+Thermotherapy or photocoagulation (laser therapy)

-- Radioactive plaque therapy
+Radioactive plaque therapy

-Learn more about chemotherapy and preparing for treatment.
+Learn more about the basics of chemotherapy and preparing for treatment.
 The medications used to treat cancer are continually being evaluated.
 Talking with your child’s doctor is often the best way to learn about the medications prescribed for you, their purpose, and their potential side effects or interactions with other medications.
 Learn more about your child’s prescriptions by using searchable drug databases.

-Stem cell rescue/transplantation
+Stem cell transplantation/bone marrow

 For some children with Stage IV extraocular retinoblastoma, a stem cell transplant may be recommended.
 The child is first treated with high doses of chemotherapy (and/or radiation therapy) to destroy as many cancer cells as possible, then the transplantation takes place.
 A stem cell transplant is a medical procedure in which healthy, highly specialized cells, called hematopoietic stem cells, are given to a patient, either to replace bone marrow that contains cancer or to help the patient’s bone marrow recover after other cancer treatment.
-Hematopoietic stem cells are found both in the bloodstream and in the bone marrow.
+Hematopoietic stem cells are blood-forming cells found both in the bloodstream and in the bone marrow.
 Today, this procedure is more commonly called a stem cell transplant, rather than bone marrow transplant, because it is the stem cells in the blood that are typically being transplanted, not the actual bone marrow tissue.

 Getting care for symptoms and side effects

 Cancer and its treatment often cause side effects.
-In addition to treatment to slow, stop, or eliminate the cancer, an important part of cancer care is relieving a person’s symptoms and side effects.
+In addition to treatments intended to slow, stop, or eliminate the cancer, an important part of cancer care is relieving a person’s symptoms and side effects.
 This approach is called palliative or supportive care, and it includes supporting the patient with his or her physical, emotional, and social needs.

-Palliative care can help a person at any stage of illness.
-People often receive treatment for the cancer and treatment to ease side effects at the same time.
-In fact, patients who receive both often have less severe symptoms, better quality of life, and report they are more satisfied with treatment.
+Palliative care is any treatment that focuses on reducing symptoms, improving quality of life, and supporting patients and their families.
+Any person, regardless of age or type and stage of cancer, may receive palliative care.
+It works best when palliative care is started as early as needed in the cancer treatment process.
+People often receive treatment for the cancer and at the same time that they receive treatment to ease side effects.
+In fact, patients who receive both at the same time often have less severe symptoms, better quality of life, and report they are more satisfied with treatment.

-Palliative treatments vary widely and often include medication, nutritional changes, relaxation techniques, and other therapies.
-Your child may also receive palliative treatments similar to those meant to eliminate the cancer, such as chemotherapy, surgery, and radiation therapy.
+Palliative treatments vary widely and often include medication, nutritional changes, relaxation techniques, emotional support, and other therapies.
+Your child may also receive palliative treatments similar to those meant to eliminate the cancer, such as chemotherapy, surgery, or radiation therapy.
 Talk with your child’s doctor about the goals of each treatment in the treatment plan.

 A remission is when cancer cannot be detected in the body and there are no symptoms.
-This may also be called “no evidence of disease” or NED.
+This may also be called having “no evidence of disease” or NED.